 Cost of Attendance

-Illinois, Kentucky, Ohio, and Michigan* Qualify for Resident Tuition Rates
+Illinois, Kentucky, Ohio, and Michigan Qualify for In-State Tuition Rates

 Cost of attendance per semester for on-campus students at Vincennes University, showing tuition, fees, housing, and other expenses by residency status